ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 * Connect to the **situation**: What kind of situation is this action belonging to?
 * Connect to the **actors**: What kind of actors are involved and what type of actors are they?
 * Visualise the **action**: Visualising the actions performed and what type of action it is?
-* Connect to the **past context**/actions: Understand the causal chain of actions and reactions that led up to this action
+* Connect to the **past context**/actions: Understand the causal chain of actions and reactions that led up to this action by understanding context/motivations.
-* Connect to the **reactions**: Project what the actors might do next.
+* Connect to the **reactions**: Project the reaction of various actors to this action.

-This is done by two atomic generators or drivers:
+This is done by the atomic operation of:

-* Visualising an action being performed.
-* Putting yourself into the mind of actors, then visualising their past actions to understand context and motivation.
+* Putting yourself into the mind of an actor.

 Lastly, we can add a layer of categorization to situations, actors and actions to make connections between past and present situations of similar kind: